 - Does your child tend to find new and unfamiliar situations difficult?

-- Does it appears your child is often daydreaming?
+- Does it appear your child is often daydreaming?

 - Does your child have trouble sleeping at night?

 Interested in joining our team at Anxiety House Sunshine Coast (AHSC)?

 - Eligible for registration with AHPRA as an endorsed “Clinical Psychologist” or eligibility for the clinical psychology registrar program